intelligentCoding/grpahqlProject/README.md

 - Express/Express Session
 - graphQL/Apollo Express server
 - postgres
+- tsc (to compile TS, this speeds up the app)

 # Simple Donation application which lets you register/login and make donations.